drakeltheryuujin/git-interview-baseline/README.md

 nothing to commit, working directory clean
 ```

-We started on `master` and then checked out our `new-feature` branch with `git checkout new-feature`, thereby moving into that timeline.
+We started on `master`, then checked out our `new-feature` branch with `git checkout new-feature`, and moved onto that timeline.

-Let's make a commit in this `new-feature` and get the feature started by making a new file, `new-feature-file` to represent the code for the new feature.
+Let's get the feature started by making a new file called `new-feature-file` to represent the code for this new feature, and commit that addition.

 ```
 mission-critical-application $ touch new-feature-file